zerodha/javakiteconnect/README.md

 - Include com.rainmatter.kiteconnect into build path from maven.
 Use version 1.4.5

+In case of using Android Studio, add

+    dependencies {
+        implementation 'com.rainmatter.kiteconnect:kiteconnect:1.4.5'
+    }

+to your app's `build.gradle`.

 ## API usage
 ```java
 // Initialize Kiteconnect using apiKey.